-Fill in columns A through G for qualified property that was placed in service during this tax year.
+Fill in columns A through H for qualified property that was placed in service during this tax year.
 List individual items of machinery and equipment separately; do not list them as one general category such as machinery.
 Describe the property in terms that a layman would understand.
-Submit additional sheet(s) as necessary.
+If needed, see Additional forms.
 Enter in column D the property's useful life under IRC section 167 even if the property is subject to the provisions of IRC section 168.